balena-io/balena-cli/doc/cli.markdown

 Calling this command with the exact version number of the targeted image is required.

-Note that device api keys are only supported on ResinOS 2.0.3+.
+Note that device api keys are only supported on balenaOS 2.0.3+.

 This command still supports the *deprecated* format where the UUID and optionally device key are passed directly on the command line, but the recommended way is to pass either an --app or